jfinancial/cheatsheets/js_web/JS_Basics.md

 - The major difference between `require` and `import` is that `require` will automatically scan `node_modules` to find modules, but `import` which comes from ES6 won't
 -  **Note:** ES6 modules may not have full support from all browsers versions.
 You must use a transpiler (e.g. Babel) to run your code on certain platforms.
 To use an import in the browser, we must use the script tag and set type to module and the src to the file.
 (If the browser does not support modules, there's a fallback option with the nomodule attribute.)
 Finally, be careful of **circular dependencies** which cause lots of errors in transpilation!
+- For more detail on [using import and export](https://blog.alexdevero.com/import-and-export-statements-javascript)
+### Package Managers: NPM vs Yarn
+- There are a huge number of javascript libraries which have been packaged for easy download and use via a package manager.
+(NPM being the first and probably still the most popular package mamager with Yarn arriving later and arguably offering [improvements](https://waverleysoftware.com/blog/yarn-vs-npm/))
+- Benefits of Yarn:
+  - Yarn caches all installed packages.
+Yarn is installing the packages simultaneously, and that is why Yarn is faster than NPM.
+They both download packages from npm repository.
+  - Yarn generates yarn.lock to lock down the versions of package’s dependencies by default.
+On the contrary, npm for this purpose offers shrinkwrap CLI command.
+  - Yarn won’t work on node.js version 5.10.1
+  - Summary: Yarn offers stability, providing lock down versions of installed packages.
+The speed of modules installing is higher.

 ### Transpilation with Babel
 - [Babel](https://en.wikipedia.org/wiki/Babel_(transcompiler)) is the most common transpiler for javascript and is mainly used to convert ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
 Babel is a popular tool for using the newest features of the JavaScript programming language providing [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)0) to provide support for features that are missing entirely from JavaScript environments.
 - For a quick start look at [Babel/Webpack Starter](https://github.com/bradtraversy/babel_webpack_starter)